devendar-aws/aws-cloud-journey/README.md

 - Publicly Accessible project is Live [S3 website endpoint](http://devendar-s3-site.s3-website.ap-south-1.amazonaws.com).
 - Created a folder, day4
 - Added the screenshot of the Live HTML web page on the browser to the 'day4/' folder [View Screenshot in 'day4/'](day4/live-html-page.png)

+### Day 4.5 - June 24, 2025 (Connect using SSH)

+#### 🔐 SSH – Secure Shell (Brushed-up Concept)

+While practicing EC2 + Linux basics, I revisited the foundational concept of **SSH** — not as something new, but as part of reinforcing what I already understand well from past hands-on experience.

+> **SSH (Secure Shell)** is a secure protocol that allows encrypted remote login from one computer to another over the internet.
+> It uses **asymmetric key cryptography** to authenticate access.

+##### ✅ What I Brushed Up:

+- During EC2 creation, I generated a **key pair**:
+  - **Public Key**: Stored in EC2 instance
+  - **Private Key (.pem)**: Stored on my local machine

+- I changed permissions of the key to secure it: chmod 400 private-key.pem

+- Then I connected to the instance via SSH: ssh -i "private-key.pem" ubuntu@<EC2-Public-IP>

+- The connection medium is the internet, and only someone with the correct private key can decrypt the handshake and access the instance.

+    In the real world, this ensures secure access control for cloud servers — even if the public IP is exposed.

+- Linux Basics on EC2
+- Created files, folders, gave permissions to files and modified files on local machine.
+- Took screen shot of EC2 instance terminal showing Linux shell and a message from the file created on the local machine.
+- Added screenshot of terminal to 'day4/' folder [Screenshot of EC2 terminal](day4/linux-on-ec2.png)